By Dr. Peter C. Lugten

 Whereas quantum theory has typically considered the emission of a photon (by an “emitter”) to be a stand-alone event, according to the Transactional Interpretation (TI), it is conjoined with an absorption event (by an “absorber”).
 (Cramer 2017) The emitter is an atom in an excited state, which after losing a quantum of energy, returns to its ground state, ready to absorb a photon in the future.
 The absorber is an atom in its ground state.
 After absorbing a photon, it enters an excited state, ready to emit a future photon.
 In TI, the transaction occurs in these 4 stages.
 (1) The emitter, in a quantum event, sends an “Offer Wave” (OW, also called a retarded wave), a time-dependent quantum wave function Ψ (Psi) that spreads, wave-like, through spacetime until it meets an absorber.
 (2) Any potential absorber (there may be many) responds to the OW, producing an Advanced Confirmation Wave (ACW), the complex conjugate of Ψ, or Ψ* (Psi-star).
 Being in phase with Psi, the ACW has an amplitude of ΨΨ*.
 It travels backwards in time, arriving at the emitter simultaneously with the OW emission.
 In what we might call the reference frame of the photon at light speed, the transaction takes place instantaneously, even if the photon takes billions of years, in our own frame, to reach its target.
 (3) A stochastic choice (probabilistic, and unpredictable) takes place at the emitter between the multiple ACWs it receives from different potential targets the OW impinged upon, according to the amplitudes of the ACW echoes.
 (4) Repetition to completion of this process occurs (i.e., multiple wave exchanges) by the emitter and the selected absorber, until all conserved quantities of the quantum event are transferred.
 The potential quantum event has become real: the “quantum handshake”.
 At this point, the OW ceases to spread into the world in all directions simultaneously, the wave function has “collapsed”.
 No other transaction is permitted based on that photon.

-Daniel P. Sheehan began his talk discussing the second law of thermodynamics with a list of several experimenters claiming to use the law to violate it.
+He began his talk discussing the second law of thermodynamics with a list of several experimenters claiming to use the law to violate it.
 They’ve designed devices to exploit the abundant but high entropy thermal energy of the Earth’s ground, water and air.
 These drop in temperature and should generate lower entropy energy to perform work.
 This would create a perpetual cycle, at least for the Earth’s lifetime.
-Sheehan claims this challenges the second law as explanation for the “arrow of time”, although it’s been challenged on other grounds, for instance, by Professor Richard Muller in “The Physics of Now” (Muller 2016).
+Sheehan claimed this challenges the second law as explanation for the “arrow of time”, although it’s been challenged on other grounds, for instance, by Professor Richard Muller in “The Physics of Now” (Muller 2016).

 Sheehan demonstrated an example of TI using the star Earendel, 12.9 billion lightyears away in Orion.
 Earendel emitted an OW that impinged on countless objects before reaching a receptor (absorber) on the Hubble telescope 12.9 billion years later.
 Each returned an ACW, but, in this case, the Hubble ACW was stochastically “chosen” to complete the transaction, and a photon was absorbed.
 In his diagram of a lightcone, he depicted the psi/psi* transaction taking place between the present observer and Earendel.
 A lightcone can be imagined as a wave stretched along time (the y axis) as its front travels outwards in distance (the x axis) from its origin.
-Picture a pebble thrown in a pond.
-As the front wave spreads, it moves upwards and downwards to create the cone (actually hour-glass)-shaped graph.
+Picture a graph of a pebble thrown in a pond.
+As the front wave spreads, the graphed depiction moves upwards and downwards to create the cone (actually hour-glass)-shaped graph.
 The inside of the hourglass, pointing forwards and backwards in time, is represented by the upper and lower two central segments.
 They represent the volume of the Universe within which anything can communicate with the observer, limited by the speed of light.
 The top half is the region of the Universe that can receive light, or slower signals from us, sent now or in the future.
 The bottom half is the region that may have sent light or slower signals in the past that can reach us now.
 We can see that Earendel’s signal, a photon, travels toward us from the past along the edge of the cone, because it is traveling on the crest of its own lightspeed wave, constituting the boundary of the light cone. (figure 1)

 Professor Sheehan next explained that precognition and remote viewing, such as Cyrus’ experiment, could be explained by future events affecting the observer through retrocausal waves.
 With the “quantum handshake” creating the present, the OW and ACW are on equal footing, and our future self could send an ACW back in time to our present self, which would respond by sending an OW to the future.
 Their transaction conveys information but not energy from future to present.
 Therefore quantum mechanics accounts for precognition when the second law of thermodynamics cannot.